CoffeeBeforeArch/pytest_guide/src/intro/intro.md

     assert result == num ** 3
 ```

+We'll keep both of these test functions (and the functions we're testing) in a file called `test_functions.py`.

 ## Test Classes

-We often want to group related tests together so that they can share things like common methods.
-We can do just this writing tests as methods of a class.
+We often want to group related tests so they can share things like common methods.
+We can do just this by writing tests as methods of a class.

-Similar to how `pytest` will look search for tests in files and functions with specific names, the same is true for classes. `pytest` will only look for tests in classes starting with `Test`, and class methods starting with `test_`.
+Just like how `pytest` searches for tests in files and functions with specific names, the same is true for classes. `pytest` will only look for tests in classes starting with `Test`, and class methods starting with `test_`.

 For example, we can group both of our tests from our previous example (`test_square` and `test_cube`) into a single class called `TestClasses`: